Why Won’t My Door Latch? A Homeowner’s Guide to Fixing a Stubborn Door

 Hinges hold your door in place, so if they’re loose, the door can tilt, making it impossible for the latch to catch the strike plate.
 Check the hinges by wiggling the door.
 If it moves more than it should, the screws need tightening.
 Grab a screwdriver and tighten each screw on both the door and frame sides of the hinges.

 Sometimes, the screw holes are stripped, meaning the screws can’t grip the wood anymore.
 This happened to me with an old door in my house.
 The fix?
 I removed the loose screw, stuffed the hole with a wooden toothpick or matchstick (with the flammable end broken off), and screwed the screw back in.
 The wood fills the gap, giving the screw something to grip.
-It’s a quick trick that works like a charm.
+For a more permanent repair, swap the short factory screw for a 3-inch screw that reaches into the wall framing behind the door jamb — it grips solid wood instead of just the thin jamb.

 If the hinges themselves are damaged or bent, you might need to replace them.
 It’s not a big job—just unscrew the old hinges, swap in new ones that match the size and shape, and screw them into place.
 Make sure the new hinges are aligned properly to avoid creating new problems.